 - minimal to negligible size change

-- increase in corrosion resistance due to ceramic layer
+- increased in corrosion resistance on steels

 - no increase in surface roughness in most cases